-Full-Time Lead Dive Instructor (7.b.)
-Specialized Training:
+Full-Time Lead Dive Instructor

+(7.b.)
+Specialized Training.:

-Retired Commercial Diver (36 years of diving experience) Commercial Dive School: Divers Institute of Technology, Seattle, WA.
-(1985) EMT Seattle, WA (2001)
+Retired Commercial Diver (36 years of diving experience)

+Commercial Dive School: Divers Institute of Technology, Seattle, WA.
+(1985)

+EMT Seattle, WA (2001)

-Mark brings his vast commercial diving experience to the program.
-He has worked in Salvage Diving, Treasure Diving, Haz-Mat, Ecological Surveys, Movie and TV industry Production and Safety Diver, as well as a Commercial Dive Instructor.
+Mark graduated from Divers Institute of Technology in 1985.
+He has since worked in Salvage Diving, Treasure Diving, Haz-Mat, Ecological Surveys, Movie and TV industry Production and Safety Diver, as well as a Commercial Dive Instructor.
+Mark has owned a Scuba shop in South Padre Island and in the Caribbean on Curacao.
+Mark brings his vast commercial and recreational diving experience to the program.